matter-labs/zinc/zinc-book/src/07-smart-contracts/02-minimal-example.md

     }

     pub fn deposit(mut self) {
-        require(zksync::msg.recipient == self.address, "The transfer recipient is not the contract");
+        // check if the transaction recipient is the contract address require(zksync::msg.recipient == self.address, "The transfer recipient is not the contract");

-        require(TokenAddress::is_known(zksync::msg.token_address), "The deposited token is unknown");
+        // check if the deposited token is known to the contract require(TokenAddress::is_known(zksync::msg.token_address), "The deposited token is unknown");

-        require(zksync::msg.amount > 0, "Cannot deposit zero tokens");
+        // check if the deposited amount is not zero require(zksync::msg.amount > 0, "Cannot deposit zero tokens");
     }